 A new 2 year thematic cycle has been introduced in 2018-2019 which supports curricular breadth and progression.
 Each theme is introduced through a question designed to stimulate the children's interests and leads to carefully planned learning opportunities.
 These are based on the National Curriculum and enhanced through use of the local environment and exciting first-hand experiences.
 A number of enrichment activities are embedded into each theme through outside learning opportunities and visitors to the school.

-The curricular overview can be found below:
+The curricular overviews for this year can be found below:

 For further information relating to reading and maths, please visit the individual pages under the Learning tab.
+To find out more about our curriculum, please contact the school office.